locationtech/geomesa/geomesa-web/geomesa-web-data/README.md

 under the GeoMesa license.

 You will need hadoop and slf4j jars that are compatible with your spark install.
 For a full list of jars from a working GeoServer instance, refer to [Appendix A](#appendix-a-geoserver-jars).
-Of note, slf4j needs to be version 1.6.1.
+Of note, slf4j needs to be version 1.6.1, you will need to add the hadoop-yarn jars and commons-cli jar.

 In addition to installing jars, you will need to ensure that the hadoop configuration files are available on the classpath.
 See the next sections for details.